storybuilder-org/StoryCAD/docs/Story_Idea_Tab.md

 Fields: <br/>

 Title			     		Every story element has a Name field.
 By convention the name of the Story Overview is the working title of your story.
 You can change the Title any time.
-We recommend that you make your StoryBuilder project the same as your title.  <br/>
+We recommend that you make your StoryCAD project the same as your title.  <br/>

 Author				The creator of the story.
 This defaults to your User Name in Preferences. <br/>